What is Open Source Software definition, is it free?

 #2: Advanced Knowledge and Training:

-Open Source Software provide programmers with the opportunity of be in touch with other more talented .
+Open Source products provide programmers with the opportunity of be in touch with other more talented .
 With real world, practical examples to work with, they will absorb information quicker than they would under a formal educational setting.
-As mentioned earlier, communities spring up as a result of the open softwares.
+As mentioned earlier, communities spring up as a result of the open.

 They provide a viable open source learning platform.
 There programmers get training from other more experienced and reputable.